Best children’s books of 2020 reveal a growing diversity

 John Parra, illustrator of “The Power of Her Pen,” picks

-By Beth Ferry and illustrated by Juana Martinez-Neal.
+By Beth Ferry, illustrated by Juana Martinez-Neal

 (HMH, ages 4 to 7)